BuildOnViction/gitbook/faq/README.md

 ---
 description: >-
-  The most frequently asked questions about TomoChain products and its ecosystem.
+  The most frequently asked questions about Viction products and its ecosystem.
 ---